owen-od/airPi_Project/readme.md

 password: secret
 ```

-While this is the main part of the project, in the bonus section below there are: (i) further instructions on how to connect a light to the AirPi that flashes when the user is home and certain environmental limits are passed; (ii) an api that allows access on the local network to sensor data from the bme680 sensor, connected netatmo air quality monitors and openweathermap API which may be used for further projects.
+While this is the main part of the project, in the bonus section below there are: (i) further instructions on how to connect a light to the AirPi that flashes when the user is home and certain environmental limits are passed; (ii) an API that allows access on the local network to sensor data from the bme680 sensor, connected Netatmo air quality monitors and OpenWeatherMap API which may be used for further projects; (iii) a simple bash script that uses the API to check the CO2 level every 30 minutes and emails the user a warning if it climbs above 1000ppm.

 ## Installation
 At command line, you will need to install the following: